Richard Golian

 Experimenting with Creativity

-My sister doesn’t consider herself an experienced painter, but that hasn’t stopped her from experimenting and growing as an artist.
+My sister does not consider herself an experienced painter, but that has not stopped her from experimenting and growing as an artist.
 She explained:

 “Painting, for me, is an experiment.
 Since I’m not skilled in it, I get excited about every small improvement I make.
 For a long time, I was afraid to paint specific things on canvas because I felt I didn’t have the technique or skills for it.
 I used to enjoy just playing with shading and mixing colors to create minimalist pieces.”